 1. Set clear goals

-To define clear and measurable performance goals, consider using the SMART goals (specific, measurable, achievable, relevant, and time-based) framework to drive employee performance all year round.
-These goals will help provide data and insights that allow managers to measure employee performance – which sets a benchmark for performance levels that can be improved upon over time.
+To define clear and measurable performance goals, use the SMART goals (specific, measurable, achievable, relevant, and time-based) framework to drive employee performance all year round.
+These goals will help provide data and insights that allow managers to measure employee performance and set the stage for continuous improvement.

 2. Reward and recognize your employees